 Even though finding the right school may feel daunting, you can start by deciding if you would like to attend a nonprofit or for-profit university.
 Students often wonder what the differences are between these types of schools.
 Read further to explore the answers to common questions about nonprofit universities.
-You will clearly see the benefits of earning an accelerated online degree from a nonprofit university such as Ottawa University.
+You will see the benefits of earning an accelerated online degree from a nonprofit university such as Ottawa University.

-What is a nonprofit university?
+What is the difference between a nonprofit and a for-profit university?

 The nonprofit university’s primary reason for existing is to educate students.
 The nonprofit university typically receives money from the government, tuition, and endowments.
 It cannot have shareholders and it cannot sell stock; therefore, it focuses primarily on academic programs and services to students, rather than selling stock.

 As the name suggests, for-profit universities exist to make a profit.
 Even though for-profit universities are in the business of educating students, their primary drive is to make money for themselves and their shareholders.
 Many for-profit universities have numerous locations scattered throughout the country and online as a way of enrolling more students and generating higher profits.